-I took degrees in mathematics and education, but the urge to write never abandoned me.
+The urge to write never abandoned me.
 In 2001, my first poem was published in the millennial issue of Prairie Fire.
-From 2006 to 2008, I wrote a regular column, features, and essays for Cahoots Magazine, a women’s quarterly that has since closed shop.
+From 2006 to 2008, I wrote a regular column, features, and essays for women’s quarterly Cahoots Magazine.

-However, my giant, mid-life aha! moment came when I discovered The Endicott Studio’s Journal of Mythic Arts, co-edited by the talented and visionary duo: Terri Windling and Midori Snyder.
+I had a mid-life aha! moment when I discovered The Endicott Studio’s Journal of Mythic Arts, co-edited by the talented and visionary duo: Terri Windling and Midori Snyder.
 This was sustenance along the path of authorial self-discovery, indeed.

 My immersion in mythic literature, folklore, and fairy tales–a reclamation of the earliest stories that had sustained me as a child–led to my rediscovery of the science fiction and fantasy that I had once loved and then nearly forgotten.